charleslf2/virvadb/README.md

 # Purpose of virvadb

-I build  virvadb  primary for the data driven 2D game engine Im working on right now , as it is more easy to work with INI files.
+I build  virvadb  primarly for the data driven 2D game engine Im working on right now , as it is more easy to work with INI files.
 But you can use it for all sort of application.

 # Features
-[x] Create a custom database with any extension e.g(db.mydb, map.data)
+[x] Create a custom database with any extension e.g (db.mydb, map.data)

 [x] CRUD operations